What size garden room do I need without planning permission?

 Including the roof, you can build up to 4 metres for a gable and up to 3 metres for other roof designs.
 However, crucially, if the garden room falls within 2 metres of the property’s boundary, then the structure’s full height, including the roof, cannot exceed 2.5 metres.

-It also must not be built with a veranda or balcony, as this could violate the privacy of your neighbours.
+You must not include a veranda or balcony in the garden room design, as this could violate your neighbours’ privacy.

 How big can my garden room be?